openactive/feed-normaliser/CONTRIBUTING.md

 # Contributing

-Please note we have a [Code of Conduct](https://openactive.io/public-openactive-w3c/code-of-conduct/), please follow it in all your interactions with the project.
+We have a [Code of Conduct](https://openactive.io/public-openactive-w3c/code-of-conduct/); please follow it in all your interactions with the project.

 ## Reporting Issues & Requesting Features